Quantum dual-path interferometry scheme for axion dark matter searches: Methods

-{\bf Axion cavity at quantum level:} The QCD axion was proposed to solve the Strong CP problem.
-Its couplings to the standard model particles cannot be arbitrarily weak otherwise the axions would be overproduced in the early universe.
-Nevertheless, the viable ``invisible axion'' models give rise to extremely weak couplings and very light masses that hinder the axion experimental searches.
-Fortunately, the dark matter axion production mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv} gives hints to a preferred axion mass window around neV, although the uncertainty could be several orders of magnitude.
-Various dark matter axion search methods aiming at this mass window have been proposed.
-In these proposals, the axion cavity haloscopes are particularly sensitive and are the only experiments that can reach the QCD axion parameter space up to now.
-The original calculation was given \cite{Sikivie:1983ip,Sikivie:1985yu} in a picture that the cavity captures the photons produced and enhances the conversion process through resonance when one of the cavity modes matches the energy of axion signal.
-However, it was uncertain if the transition rate can be enhanced during a single axion-photon conversion, which is quantum in nature.
-Some calculations, e.g. Ref.~\cite{Beutter:2018xfx} applied the Feynman diagram method which requires existing of asymptotic outgoing states, thus can not derive the resonant cavity's enhancement and form factor etc..
+The viable QCD axion models predict extremely weak couplings and light masses.
+Fortunately, the dark matter axion production mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv} suggests a preferred axion mass window around neV which could be the searching target, even though the uncertainty still is several orders of magnitude.
+Many experimental schemes aimed at this window have been proposed.
+In these proposals, the axion cavity haloscope is particularly sensitive and can reach the QCD axion parameter space within current technology.
+The original calculation was given \cite{Sikivie:1983ip,Sikivie:1985yu} in a picture in which the cavity captures the photons produced and enhances the conversion process through resonance when the cavity modes match the energy of the axion particle.
+However, it was uncertain whether the transition rate can be enhanced during a single axion-photon conversion, which is quantum in nature.
+Some calculations, e.g., Ref.~\cite{Beutter:2018xfx}, applied the Feynman diagram method, which requires the existence of asymptotic outgoing states and thus cannot derive the resonant cavity's enhancement and form factor etc.

 The axion field $a$ couples to the photons by \be {\cal L}_{a\gamma\gamma}=-g_{a\gamma\gamma}a\vec E\cdot \vec B~~, \ee where the axion-photon coupling $g_{a\gamma\gamma}$ is defined as $g_{a\gamma\gamma}=c_{\gamma}\alpha / (\pi f_a)$, $f_a$ is the PQ scale factor, $\alpha=1/137$ is the fine-structure constant and $c_{\gamma}$ is a model-dependent factor order of one.